olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 # **Product Demonstration Report**

 As a team we have agreed to design and develop a path finder bot to monitoring temperature and humidity in indoor green house.
 This report will contain a brief description and demo of the product.
 The demo of the product will include implemention and testing codes and key aspects of the product along its devlopment cycle.
+With the on-going covid-19 restrictions we are not physically able to demonstrate our product.

 ## Introduction
 ### Project: Path Finder for indoor green House (_for monitoring temperature and humidity in greenhouse_)